Across the Pacific: Plot

 On November 17, 1941, on Governor's Island in New York City, Captain Rick Leland is court-martialed and discharged from the United States Army Coast Artillery Corps after he is caught stealing.
 He tries to join the Princess Patricia's Canadian Light Infantry but is coldly rebuffed.
 Ostensibly on his way to China to fight for Chiang Kai-shek, he boards a Japanese ship, the Genoa Maru, sailing from Halifax, Nova Scotia to Yokohama via the Panama Canal and Hawaii.

-On board, he meets Canadian Alberta Marlow who claims to be from Medicine Hat, and a lighthearted romance begins.
+On board, Leland meets Canadian Alberta Marlow who claims to be from Medicine Hat, and a lighthearted romance begins.
 The other passengers are Dr. Lorenz and his servant, T. Oki.
 Lorenz, a professor of sociology, admires the Japanese and therefore is very unpopular in the Philippines, where he resides.
 Leland, in turn, makes it clear that he will fight for anyone willing to pay him enough.

 During a stop in New York City, Leland is revealed as a secret agent when he reports to Colonel Hart, an undercover Army Intelligence officer.
 Lorenz is a known enemy spy, but Hart and Leland are uncertain about Marlow.
-Hart also warns him to look out for a Japanese criminal named Totsuiko.
+Hart also warns him to look out for a Japanese criminal named Joe Totsuiko.
 Returning to the ship, Leland surprises a Filipino assassin about to shoot Lorenz.
 Leland gains Lorenz's confidence by remaining indifferent when Lorenz has the man killed.
-Joe Totsuiko embarks as a passenger, in the guise of a wise-cracking young Nisei, and a different man returns as T. Oki.
+Totsuiko embarks as a passenger, in the guise of a wise-cracking young Nisei, and a different man returns as T. Oki.
 Lorenz pays Leland in advance for information concerning the military installations guarding the Panama Canal.